Becoming a Qualified Nutrition Advisor

 Registered Public Health Nutritionist

-Like Registered Nutritionists, Registered Public Health Nutritionists are full members of The Nutrition Society.
+Like Registered Nutritionists, Registered Public Health Nutritionists are members of The Association of Nutrition.
 Public Health Nutrition is the application of the science of nutrition for the benefit of the population as a whole, or sub-sections of the population.
 It encompasses promotion of good health through nutrition and the primary prevention of diet-related illness in the population.
 Although an important facet of public health nutrition is establishing the relationships between nutrition and health or disease risk at a research level, equally important is nutrition-related health promotion.
 This includes the type of work conducted by many of the nutritionists working in the food industry and related trade associations, in government, health promotion, and by dietitians working in the community.

 Registration usually requires a degree in human nutrition plus a minimum of three years relevant post-graduate experience in public health nutrition.
 Registered Public Health Nutritionists can use the letter 'RPHNutr'.
 Associate registration is available for graduates who are in the process of gaining sufficient work experience to apply for full registration.
-The Nutrition Society accredits degree courses in public health nutrition so that this career path can be selected from the outset.
-A number of such courses (both BSc and MSc) now exist and details can be obtained from the Nutrition Society.

 Course syllabuses for NT are focused not only on tutoring the student to be a good therapist, but also to have good business skills.